Extinction time for a random walk in a random environment: Appendix

 \section{Appendix}

 We now prove the bounds \eqref{5.27}--\eqref{5.30}.
 The key point is the identity below for the transition probabilities for the simple random walk in an interval, absorbed at the boundaries.
-(The proof follows the same argument as that given for the brownian motion case, see e.g. Proposition 8.10 in Chapter 2 of \cite{KS}.)
-Let $L=N-1\ge 2$,
+(The proof follows the same argument as that given for the Brownian motion case; see, e.g., Proposition 8.10 in Chapter~2 of \cite{KS}.)
+Let $L=N-1\ge2$, where $x$ and $y$ in \eqref{A.1} are in $[-L+1,L-1]$, and $p_t(z)$ is the probability for a simple random walk on $\mathbb Z$ starting from $0$ to be at $z$ at time $t$, for $z \in\mathbb{Z}$.